 Whitney, LLP’s auto fraud lawyers represent clients in and around Parkton against dishonest dealerships.

 Fraudulent car dealers act the way they do because they count on their customers just sitting there and taking it.
 They feel that people will just accept their behavior because that is just the way salespeople are.
 Customers need to know that they have serious legal rights to fight back against car dealerships.

 You should never accept the dealer’s illegal and dishonest behavior.
 Instead, call Whitney, LLP’s auto fraud lawyers to discuss suing a car dealership and take control of your situation.
-Contact the attorneys at Whitney, LLP, today at (410) 583-8000 to set up a Free Consultation.
-There are no out of pocket fees or expenses.
+Contact the attorneys at Whitney, LLP, today at (410) 583-8000 to set up a Legal Consultation.